Albert Einstein German Academic Refugee Programme Initiative (DAFI)

 To be eligible, candidates should normally meet all the following criteria:

-- be in possession of a valid Refugee Permit/Section 24;
+- Only persons in possession of a valid Refugee permit/Section 24 permit will be considered

-- have successfully completed secondary school with grades above the average standard;
+- Applicants must have successfully completed secondary school with grades above the average standard

-- have no other means of support for tertiary education studies;
+- Applicants must have no other means of support for tertiary education studies

-- should be below 35 years old for undergraduate studies;
+- Undergraduate applicants should be below 35 years of age

-- study courses, such as medicine or engineering, are exceptionally granted on a case-by-case basis and normally only to students who have demonstrated outstanding academic performance.
+- Scholarships for certain study courses, such as medicine or engineering, are granted on a case-by-case basis and normally only to students who have demonstrated outstanding academic performance.